 If there’s a fire or other emergency forcing you to exit the vehicle, there is a special procedure to follow when moving to safety:

 - Open the door and and jump clear of the car.
 Never have one foot touching the ground and the other in the car.
 Land with both feet together.

 - Immediately shuffle or hop away from the vehicle.
 Keep your feet as close together as you can, so the voltage stays the same.

-- Once you are more than 10 feet away from the vehicle, call Eversource or 911 immediately and report the emergency.
+- Once you are as far away as possible from the vehicle, call Eversource or 911 immediately and report the emergency.